2018 Round 4 Draw 30 Apr

-BGB regrets that there was controversy involving fines imposed for slow play in this year's Gold Cup semi-final.
+BGB regrets that there was controversy involving fines imposed for slow play in the last Gold Cup semi-final.

 ♦ We are completely satisfied that the regulations were followed correctly.

-♦ We also wish to confirm that the responsibility for players sitting in the correct seats is solely that of the captains, although organisers will do their best to avoid mistakes.
+♦ We also wish to confirm that the responsibility for players sitting in the correct seats is solely that of the captains, although organisers will do their best to be helpful.

 ♠ The WBF and EBL have changed the regulations for Seniors events as from 1 Jan 2018.